rajasegar/remark-ember-abc/README.md

 ## Usage

-Install `remark` globally and use it:
+Install `remark-cli` and this plugin globally and use it:

 ```
-npm install -g remark
+npm install -g remark-cli remark-ember-abc
 remark readme.md --use ember-abc
 ```

-or using `npx`
+This will print the changed content in the console.

+If you want to overwrite then use the output option `-o`

 ```
-npx remark readme.md --use ember-abc
+remark readme.md --use ember-abc  -o
 ```

+For more options using the `remark-cli` visit the official [guides](https://github.com/remarkjs/remark/tree/master/packages/remark-cli)

 ## Info
 The transformation is based on the [ember-angle-brackets-codemod](https://github.com/ember-codemods/ember-angle-brackets-codemod)